What are the steps to design a qualitative research study?

 5. Determine your target audience

-6. Chalk out a detailed timeline
+6. Chalk out a detailed research timeline

-Establish a structured timeline with weekly objectives.
 Factor in potential delays due to unforeseen circumstances such as rescheduling, holidays, or research fatigue.
-A well-planned schedule ensures smooth progression from data collection to analysis.

 7. List out the resources required

 Determine the necessary resources, from human expertise to data collection and analysis tools.
 This step aids in assessing feasibility and setting a preliminary budget.
-Explore top research analysis platforms.

 8. Determine your research budget

-Justify your research expenses by accounting for elements such as platform subscriptions, participant incentives, and travel or lodging costs.
-Careful budgeting ensures cost-effectiveness without compromising research quality.
 To make smarter budgeting decisions, it also helps to understand the type of research you are conducting.
 Basic research usually requires fewer immediate resources, while applied research often demands a higher investment due to its practical focus.
 Understanding this difference will help you plan your budget effectively.

 9. Selecting the right tools for research planning